 Magic in Contemporary Art, Ep.
-2 – Lecture & Discussion Dr. Amy Hale and Susan Aberth discuss the magical work of Leonora Carrington and its influence on modern art history.
+3 – Lecture & Discussion Dr. Amy Hale speaks with artists Jesse Bransford and Barry William Hale about the influence of Hermetic magic on their work.

-Episode 1 of a 10-part series about magic and contemporary art (other episodes to follow in the coming months).
+Episode 3 of a 10-part series about magic and contemporary art.

 SPEAKER BIOS